-The six pack is often heralded as the epitome of fitness and the “perfect” physique, but is it really all that?
+The six pack is often heralded as the epitome of fitness and the “perfect” physique, and it might even be on your new year’s resolution list, but is it really all that?
 And then there’s the even bigger question — is it really possible for everyone to achieve?

 The good news is that it’s achievable.
 The bad news, it isn’t necessarily healthy, and just like all things diet and fitness related, there really is no quick fix.

 To lower body fat safely and effectively, it’s important to focus on both diet and exercise.
 There’s no one-size-fits-all method and a balanced approach needs to be taken.
 Genetics, body shape, and build always factor into individual results.